 This practical manual systematically presents the steps necessary to design a curriculum for teaching ASL, including the special features necessary for training interpreters.
 The new Learning to See again takes its place at the forefront of texts on teaching ASL as a second language, and it will prove to be indispensable to educators and administrators in this special discipline.

-Sherman Wilcox is a professor and chair of the Department of Linguistics at the University of New Mexico in Albuquerque, NM.
+Sherman Wilcox is a professor and chair of the Department of Linguistics at the University of New Mexico.

-Phyllis Perrin Wilcox is a professor in the Department of Linguistics and director of the baccalaureate degree in Signed Language Interpreting at the University of New Mexico in Albuquerque, NM.
+Phyllis Perrin Wilcox is a professor in the Department of Linguistics and director of the baccalaureate degree in Signed Language Interpreting at the University of New Mexico.

 Print Edition: ISBN 978-1-56368-059-5, 6 x 9 paperback, 160 pages, illustrations, 3 tables, 10 figures, appendices

 To order by mail, print our Order Form or call:

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST